Zekaric/ZTaskerWebPhp/README.md

 # 1 - Summary

-Mighty is a web based task manager for an internal network.
+My Tea is a web based task manager for an internal network.
 I.E. hosted on a local NAS for instance

 # 2 - Discussion